Achaia (Roman province): Later Roman Empire

 Under Diocletian, the province of Achaia became a subdivision of the new diocese of Moesia.
 Under Constantine, the diocese was split and Achaia became part of the Diocese of Macedonia, which was itself assigned to the Praetorian prefecture of Italy or Illyricum at different points in the fourth century AD.

 In 267, the Heruli led a naval invasion of the Aegean, before landing near Sparta and plundering the Peloponnese, including not only Sparta, but also Corinth, Argos, and the sanctuary of Zeus at Olympia.
 They then moved north and sacked Athens, before being defeated by a local force led by the Athenian Dexippus, whose writings were a source for later historians.
-In the aftermath of this invasion, much of the classical and imperial monuments of Athens were spoliated to build the Post-Herulian wall, which enclosed only a small area around the Acropolis.
+In the aftermath of this invasion, much of the classical and imperial monuments of Athens were spoliated to build the post-Herulian wall, which enclosed only a small area around the Acropolis.
 Although a smaller city, Athens remained a centre of Greek culture and especially of Neo-Platonist pagan philosophy.

-Greece was again invaded in 395 by the Visigoths under Alaric I. Stilicho, who ruled as a regent for Emperor Arcadius, evacuated Thessaly and Arcadius' chief advisor Eutropius allowed Alaric to enter Greece, where he looted Athens, Corinth and the Peloponnese.
+Greece was again invaded in 395 by the Visigoths under Alaric I. Stilicho, who ruled as a regent for Emperor Arcadius, evacuated Thessaly, and Arcadius' chief advisor Eutropius allowed Alaric to enter Greece, where he looted Athens, Corinth and the Peloponnese.
 Stilicho eventually drove him out around 397 and Alaric was made magister militum in Illyricum.

-Greece remained part of the relatively cohesive and robust eastern half of the empire, which eventually became the center of the remaining Roman Empire, the Eastern Roman now referred to as Byzantine Empire.
-Contrary to outdated visions of Late Antiquity, the Greek peninsula was most likely one of the most prosperous regions of the Roman Empire.
+Greece remained part of the relatively cohesive and robust eastern half of the Empire, which eventually became the center of the imperial remnant, the Eastern Roman Empire.
+Contrary to outdated visions of late Antiquity, the Greek peninsula was most likely one of the most prosperous regions of the Empire.
 Older scenarios of poverty, depopulation, barbarian destruction, and civil decay have been revised in light of recent archaeological discoveries.
 In fact the polis, as an institution, appears to have remained prosperous until at least the 6th century.
 Contemporary texts such as Hierokles' Syndekmos affirm that late antiquity Greece was highly urbanised and contained approximately eighty cities.
 This view of extreme prosperity is widely accepted today, and it is assumed between the 4th and 7th centuries AD, Greece may have been one of the most economically active regions in the eastern Mediterranean.